JanSharp/VRCMusicControl/README.md

 # Features

-- MusicManager - a core script managing a set of MusicDescriptor with optional default music
+- MusicManager - a core script managing a set of MusicDescriptors with optional default music
   - Default music plays when no other music is currently playing
   - Keeps track of all active music, playing one with highest priority
   - Can have its default music changed at runtime
   - Can sync its current default music automatically
-  - There can be multiple MusicManager, but each MusicDescriptor can only be managed by one
+  - There can be multiple MusicManagers, but each MusicDescriptor can only be managed by one
   - Can be muted for the local player
-  - Volume value affecting MusicDescriptors managed by this manager
+  - Has a volume value affecting MusicDescriptors managed by a manager
 - MusicVolumeSlider - A helper script to make a slider using the Volume API from the MusicManager
 - MusicDescriptor - a core script wrapping an AudioSource defining fade values, music start type and default priority
   - Can have its fade values changed at runtime